-In 2022, MON 810 was planted in the EU on approximately 69 910 hectares in two countries.
+In 2023, MON 810 was planted in the EU on approximately 48225 hectares in two countries (i.e. Spain and Portugal).
 As part of stewardship of the technology, industry has implemented an Insect Resistance Management (IRM) plan to proactively delay the potential development of pest resistance to the Cry1Ab protein.
-The adherence to this stewardship measure in the context of the 2022 cultivation of MON 810 maize in Europe is detailed in this report.
+The adherence to this stewardship measure in the context of the 2023 cultivation of MON 810 maize in Europe is detailed in this report.

-The planting of MON 810 in the 2022 season was accompanied by a rigorous IRM plan involving five main elements: farmer education, refuge implementation, a farmer complaint system, susceptibility monitoring and good stewardship practices.
-The initiatives developed to educate farmers about the importance of the implementation of IRM measures were continued in 2022.
-The success of these initiatives was reflected in repeatedly acknowledgment of all the farmers about their awareness for compliance with requirements for refuge implementation and the high levels of compliance observed again in the 2022 season.
-A comprehensive IRM program demonstrated that there were no changes in susceptibility of either O. nubilalis or S. nonagrioides to the Cry1Ab protein in the major MON 810 growing regions in Europe in 2022.
-No complaint allegedly caused by reduced target pest susceptibility to MON 810 was received from farmers in 2022.
+The planting of MON 810 in the 2023 season was accompanied by a rigorous IRM plan involving five main elements: farmer education, refuge implementation, a farmer complaint system, susceptibility monitoring and good stewardship practices.
+The initiatives developed to educate farmers about the importance of the implementation of IRM measures were continued in 2023.
+The success of these initiatives was reflected in repeatedly acknowledgment of all the farmers about their awareness for compliance with requirements for refuge implementation and the high levels of compliance observed again in the 2023 season.
+A comprehensive IRM program demonstrated that there were no changes in susceptibility of either O. nubilalis or S. nonagrioides to the Cry1Ab protein in the major MON 810 growing regions in Europe in 2023.
+No complaint allegedly caused by reduced target pest susceptibility to MON 810 was received from farmers in 2023.